 What happens to my tenant's deposit?

 Landlords and letting agents are required to register tenants’ deposits with an approved Tenancy Deposit Scheme.
-At Intercounty we register deposits with My Deposits.
+At The JNP Partnershipwe register deposits with My Deposits.
 The deposit is then either held by the landlord, the agent or the deposit scheme itself.
 The Tenancy Deposit Scheme is there to protect the tenant’s money and help to resolve any disputes at the end of the tenancy.

 Why should I have an inventory?